sceoul/sceoul/README.md

 [![spotify-github-profile](https://spotify-github-profile.kittinanx.com/api/view?uid=31z7y23exkyvthttazg65fswoo5m&cover_image=true&theme=novatorem&show_offline=false&background_color=121212&interchange=false&bar_color=8a8a8a&bar_color_cover=false)](https://github.com/kittinan/spotify-github-profile)

-please dont be shy to int, i really really love friend making very much!! im lonely and don't have much friends to spend time with. sometimes i may appear as a rude person, it's better if you always stay cautious whenever you feel like interacting with me but don't worry about it, it's not like im going to harm you or anything. （；へ：）
+please dont be shy to int, i really really love friend making very much!! im lonely and don't have much friends to spend time with. sometimes i may appear as a rude person, it's better if you always stay cautious whenever you feel like interacting with me but don't worry about it, it's not like im going to harm you or anything（；へ：）

 ![1000030365](https://github.com/user-attachments/assets/ef631420-2268-4484-a458-0f499079948e)